 The CAPS mission statement outlines a Commitment to Diversity.
 Specifically, it states that we strive to identify and meet the needs of a diverse student population.
 What that really means is that, while we are aware that UNL is a predominantly white campus, we recognize that under-represented students and international students have specific needs that must be filled so that they can be successful.
-The success of every student is our goal and to meet that goal we attend to ethnic, religious, and socio-economic differences.
+The success of every student is our goal and to meet that goal we attend to racial/ethnic, gender, sexual orientation/identity, religious, and socio-economic differences.
 We are aware of transition issues.
 We are aware of cultural biases.
 We are also aware of racial identity issues.
 And more than being aware of all these issues, we seek to provide students with services that will allow them to seek the success that every student deserves.

 It is important to note that CAPS has sought to hire staff members that represent a wide range of backgrounds and mental health interests.
 With that in mind, we have clinicians who research and provide instruction on diversity issues.
 This is quite important, as not only do we provide mental health services to UNL students, but we also serve as a training facility for mental health graduate students.
 Our interns and field placement students have the opportunity to learn about treating diverse clients and to participate in outreach to diverse populations.
 These experiences prepare the students to be culturally competent professionals of whom we can be proud to say practiced at CAPS.